schteppe/cannon.js/examples/README.markdown

-# Examples
+# Examples / How to render a Cannon.js scene

 These examples demonstrates how to visualize a Cannon.js physics scene using commonly used 3D libraries.
 If you are looking for more in-depth examples on how to use Cannon.js, go to the [demos](https://github.com/schteppe/cannon.js/tree/master/demos) instead.

 ### Three.js

-One of the most convenient ways of using Cannon.js with Three.js is by enabling use of quaternions:
+One of the most convenient ways of using Cannon.js with [Three.js](https://github.com/mrdoob/three.js/) is by enabling use of quaternions:

 ```javascript
 mesh.useQuaternion = true;